OpenImageLab/.github/profile/README.md

 ## Contributing

 OpenImageLab welcomes contributions from the community.
 Whether you want to refine documentation, create new tutorials, test workflows, or share your knowledge, your participation is appreciated.
-Click on [Contribution guidelines](https://gitnub.com/OpenImageLab/.github/CONTRIBUTING.md) to discover the guidelines.
+Click on [Contributing guidelines](https://github.com/OpenImageLab/.github/blob/main/CONTRIBUTING.md) to discover the guidelines.

 ## License